Everbank Worldcurrency CD

 Many banks in countries outside the U.S. are offering more attractive current interest rates than banks in the U.S. Investing in a global certificate of deposit (CD) can help you increase income and diversify your portfolio, and the higher yields are certainly tempting to investors seeking the best CD rates.

-EverBank, a FDIC-insured bank based out of Jacksonville, Florida, also offers investors a way to easily invest in foreign currencies.
+EverBank, an FDIC-insured bank based out of Jacksonville, Florida, also offers investors a way to easily invest in foreign currencies.
 Its WorldCurrency CDs are denominated in currencies from different countries.
-Investors can open and fund their account online in a matter of minutes.
-There is a minimum opening deposit of $10,000 for single currency CDs.
+Investors can open and fund their accounts online in a matter of minutes.
+There is a minimum opening deposit of $10,000 for single-currency CDs.

 Investment return when converting back to US dollars